approvals/ApprovalTests.cpp/doc/CMakeIntegration.md

 ### Using other supported test frameworks

-To save space and repetition, the examples above only show the Catch2 framework.
+To save space and repetition, the examples above only show the Catch2 test framework.

 The same principles apply when using all the other test frameworks supported by ApprovalTests.cpp.